sergiusens/snappy-docs/core/store.md

 ---
-title: Store
+title: Snap stores
 ---

 There are multiple ways to distribute snaps as the format is not tied to a specific distribution system.

 ## The Ubuntu Store

 The main way of distributing snaps to snapd systems is through [the Ubuntu Store](https://myapps.developer.ubuntu.com/dev/click-apps/ "Ubuntu store"), where you can customize how your snap is presented, review each new upload, and control publishing over several release channels.
+Here is the model it follows.

 ### Developer namespace